KhronosGroup/glTF-Sample-Models/2.0/IridescentDishWithOlives/README.md

 The glassCover material uses [KHR_materials_specular](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Khronos/KHR_materials_specular) to reproduce the colored specularity of the glaze, and [KHR_materials_ior](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Khronos/KHR_materials_ior) and [KHR_materials_transmission](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Khronos/KHR_materials_transmission) and [KHR_materials_volume](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Khronos/KHR_materials_volume) for refraction.

-The specular colors are caused by a type of glaze called [carnival glass](http://www.ddoty.com/newcomers.html).
+The colors are caused by a type of glaze called [carnival glass](http://www.ddoty.com/newcomers.html).
 On the real product the glaze is applied to the inside of the glass cover rather than the outside.
 However because most rasterizers render only a single layer of transmission, the specular colors were applied to both inside and outside of the cover rather than only on the inside.

 Refraction is simulated using a `thicknessTexture` that guides rasterizers to render the top part of the glass cover with a deeper refraction.
 This texture is ignored by pathtracers which use the actual thickness of the geometry rather than the thickness texture.
 A noise pattern has been added to the thickness to reproduce the wavy refractions seen in photos.